How to use this blog

 • One thing that will help a lot is that I'll be drafting everything for you and sending it to you well before the big day, so by that time you'll be very familiar with the content and structure of the ceremony.
 Knowing what's coming really helps.

 • A rehearsal can help too if you're very nervous.
 I always leave it to you to decide whether you need a rehearsal or not.
 I have to say that the majority of couples don't bother with one because they've seen the script beforehand and because I'm always there an hour early on the day to go through the practicalities, to liaise with readers, musicians or hotel staff and to make sure that everything is set up as it should be.
+By the way, I almost never conduct more than one wedding in one day, so that I can really be there for you rather than nervously clock watching!

 What advice do you have about incorporating music into the ceremony?

-Well, the first thing to say is that anything goes!
+The first thing to say is that anything goes!
 Well, almost!
 Given that you've chosen to have a humanist ceremony, religious music (including a hymn) isn't suitable, but there are so many other options - classical, jazz, pop, rock, folk, you name it.......

 You need music in 3 main parts of the ceremony - for the entry of the bride ('processional' music), during the signing of the Marriage Schedule and for the bride and groom to leave ('recessional' music).
 Think carefully about the mood you want to create during each part of the ceremony - for example, most people choose something light and reflective to accompany the signing of the Marriage Schedule (about 5 minutes of music is ideal, so 2 tracks is perfect), but then have something with more impact for the end of the ceremony - to make everyone smile and to get the party started!